 Overview

-Cred is credential delegation middleware for AI agents.
+Cred is open-source OAuth2 credential delegation middleware for AI agents.
 When your agent needs to access a user’s Google Calendar, Slack workspace, or GitHub repos, Cred validates the agent’s identity, checks that the user consented, and returns a short-lived access token.
 Refresh tokens never leave the vault.
+You can run it self-hosted or fully local.

 There are three actors in the Cred ecosystem: